 4. Letters of Credit.
 Performance Assurance in the form of a Letter of Credit shall be subject to the following provisions:

 (a) Unless otherwise agreed in writing by the parties, a Letter of Credit shall be provided in accordance with this Annex, and the Letter of Credit shall be maintained for the benefit of the Exposed Party.
-The Non-Exposed Party shall (i) renew or cause the renewal of each outstanding Letter of Credit on a timely basis as provided in the relevant Letter of Credit, and (ii) if the bank that issued an outstanding Letter of Credit has indicated its intent not to renew such Letter of Credit, then the Non-Exposed Party shall provide either a substitute Letter of Credit or other substitute Performance Assurance, in each case at least twenty (20) Business Days prior to the expiration of the outstanding Letter of Credit.
-Furthermore, if a bank issuing a Letter of Credit shall fail to honor the Exposed Party’s properly documented request to draw on an outstanding Letter of Credit, then the Non-Exposed Party shall provide for the benefit of the Exposed Party either a substitute Letter of Credit that is issued by a bank acceptable to the Exposed Party or other substitute Performance Assurance, in each case within two (2) Business Days after such refusal.
+The Non-Exposed Party or the Issuer of the Letter of Credit shall (i) renew or cause the renewal of each outstanding Letter of Credit on a timely basis as provided in the relevant Letter of Credit, (ii) if the Issuer of an outstanding Letter of Credit has indicated its intent not to renew such Letter of Credit, provide either a substitute Letter of Credit or other substitute Performance Assurance, in each case at least twenty (20) Business Days prior to the expiration of the outstanding Letter of Credit, and (iii) if the Issuer shall fail to honor the Exposed Party’s properly documented request to draw on an outstanding Letter of Credit, provide for the benefit of the Exposed Party either a substitute Letter of Credit that is issued by a bank acceptable to the Exposed Party or other substitute Performance Assurance, in each case within two (2) Business Days after such refusal.

-(b) Upon the occurrence of a Letter of Credit Default, the Non-Exposed Party agrees to deliver substitute Performance Assurance to the Exposed Party on or before the second Business Day after the occurrence thereof (or the fifth (5th) Business Day after the occurrence thereof if only clause (i) under the definition of Letter of Credit Default applies).
+(b) Upon the occurrence of a Letter of Credit Default, the Non-Exposed Party agrees to either cause another Issuer to deliver to the Exposed Party a substitute Letter of Credit, or alternatively, the Non-Exposed Party shall provide other Performance Assurance, in each case on or before the second Business Day after the occurrence thereof (or the fifth (5th) Business Day after the occurrence thereof if only clause (i) under the definition of Letter of Credit Default applies).

 (c) When providing Performance Assurance, the Non-Exposed Party may increase the amount of an outstanding Letter of Credit or establish one or more additional Letters of Credit.

-(d) (i) A Letter of Credit shall provide that the Exposed Party may draw upon the Letter of Credit in an amount that is equal to all amounts that are due and owing from the Non-Exposed Party but have not been paid to the Exposed Party within the time allowed for such payments under the relevant Swap (including any related notice or grace period or both).
-A Letter of Credit shall provide that a drawing may be made on the Letter of Credit upon submission to the bank issuing the Letter of Credit of one or more certificates specifying the amounts due and owed to the Exposed Party in accordance with the specific requirements of the Letter of Credit.
-The Non-Exposed Party shall remain liable for any amounts owing to the Exposed Party and remaining unpaid after the application of the amounts so drawn by the Exposed Party.
+(d)